 This nursing program prepares its graduates to become leaders of tomorrow by integrating classroom content with real life interaction with patients in a variety of healthcare facilities.
-The program uses cutting edge technology such as the infant, child and adult simulators to provide controlled clinical experiences.
+The program uses cutting edge technology such as the infant, child and adult simulators to provide controlled clinical experiences in a safe environment.
 This amazing learning tool enables you to practice your clinical skills before embarking into the clinical areas.